When is my Admissions Application due?

 The Office of Student Counseling offers counseling, individual and group spiritual direction, retreats, and other wellness services.
 Students regularly create their own Bible studies and prayer and support groups.

-Princeton Seminary is dedicated to being a residential community of learning where students are formed together for ministry through class, field education, communal worship and extracurricular activities.
-The Student Government Association hosts a variety of student groups, and the Office of Multicultural Relations offers a wide range of programming to promote justice and help students get to know their neighbors.
-Princeton Seminary also has a number of choirs and student-led musical groups that enrich the community’s worship life.
+The Student Government Association hosts a variety of student groups that offer a wide range of programming to promote justice and help students get to know their neighbors.
+Princeton Seminary also has a community choir that enriches the community’s worship life.